kaiorosa1/100-days-of-code/log-r5.md

 # 100 Days Of Code - Log (Round 5)

+### Day 64: May 4, 2020

+**Today's Progress**: I worked on project #2 from the 100 Days a 100 project.
+It's not very good but it's functional. tomorrow I will go back to the first two and give them a good refactoring.
+I think it's not the right time to start this challenge if I'm struggling that much on day 2.

+**Thoughts**: What should I do ?
+I like the idea but I think I can't do the walking if you know what I mean.

+**Link(s) to work**: [Commit Link](https://github.com/kaiorosa1/mood-calendar-2020/commit/d3e10a8f87874eebe2e8b6695584dedd0716ded3)

+---

 ### Day 63: May 3, 2020

 **Today's Progress**: I worked on my portifolio project and I worked on the navbar and the homepage.
 I also worked on the Random MV Generator (Random Meal Generator by Florin Pop).